humanhighway/inventingwithmonster.github.io/src/pages/20200203-animationworklet-the-missing-pieces.md

 `KeyframeEffect` produces an invalid value, and the transform breaks completely.
 Practically speaking, **it's clamped**.

 This is a major problem when creating spring animations or extending `KeyframeEffect` with new easing effects that overshoot the provided keyframes range.
+In an ideal world, the `KeyframeEffect` above would take a `localTime` value like `1500` and get to a play state that is 50% beyond its defined `duration`.

-The sane way to implement extra easing functions would be to simply apply them to `currentTime` and use that to set `effect.localTime`:
+This is because the sane way to implement extra easing functions would be to simply apply them to `currentTime` and use that to set `effect.localTime`:

 ```javascript
 // worklet.js